Mountain Goats: Kids, Nannies and Billies

 Early explorers thought this creature was a white bear or white buffalo.
 Now we call them the "King of the Mountain."
 Mountain goats live on the roof of the world.
 They can climb almost straight up and down Idaho's most precarious peaks.
 Their diet consists mainly of grasses, woody plants, mosses, lichen and other vegetation.
 Female goats, or nannies, live in small groups with the youngsters, while the males, or billies, tend to be loners.
 The nannies teach their kids all they need to know to live in their mountain habitat.

 Find out more about this topic by clicking on the buttons on this page.
-You can watch our broadcast show, Science Trek: The Web Show, and our video shorts in our player.
+You can watch our video shorts and other programs by clicking on the links above or by going to Video.
 Facts will tell you more about the topic.
 Links will expand your learning beyond our site.
 Glossary gives you a list of specialized words.
 Books offer reading suggestions.
 Games give you a chance to play.
-Top Ten are answers to ten of our favorite questions asked by students.
 Teachers provides materials for educators.
-Archive takes you to video files from past shows not on our current player.
 Contact us by clicking on the link in the masthead to email us questions or comments.
-Click for the current season’s schedule of programs, learn more about the scientists on this show and be sure to check out my blog.
+Click for the current season's schedule of programs, and be sure to check out my blog and our 360° videos.